- Popular Searches

 Senior Recital

-Students majoring in music present an hour-length public performance on the principal and secondary instruments.
+Students in music-related majors present an hour-length public performance on the principal and secondary instruments.
 The recital may also include a worship set.
 Guidelines are provided by the Music Department.
+Worship Leadership majors may opt to present a senior recital as per recommendation of primary instrument instructor.

 Careers